ASamadKhan/AdvancedLaneFinding/README.md

 The code for this step is contained in the first code cell of the IPython notebook located in mai folder with name AdvanceLaneFinding.ipynb".

 An input comprises of number of chessboard images taken with the same camera from different angles.
 The chessboard has (9,6) corner points.
 For each chessboard image corners are detected using `findChessboardCorner` cv2 function.
-The detected image corners are added into **imgpoints** list, which are in fact the pixel locations of chessboard corners for each image. an `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.
+The detected image corners are added into **imgpoints** list, which are in fact the pixel locations of chessboard corners for each image.
+The corners are drawn and siplayed in the below figure usig `drawChessboardCorners` function.
+![alt text][image1]
-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
+an `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

-![alt text][image1]
 ![alt text][image2]

 ### Pipeline (single images)